selmeci/dgraph-tonic/README.md

 ### Create a client

 `Client` object can be initialised by passing a vector of `tonic::transport::Endpoints`.
-Connecting to multiple dGraph servers in the same cluster allows for better distribution of workload.
+Connecting to multiple Dgraph servers in the same cluster allows for better distribution of workload.

 The following code snippet shows it with just one endpoint.